FEMA Major Disaster Declaration – Confederated Tribes and Bands of the Yakama Nation Wildfires

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Hawaii to supplement state, tribal and local response efforts in areas affected by the Mauna Kea Beach Fire beginning August 8, 2023 and continuing.
-The following areas have been approved for assistance:
+FEMA has issued a Major Disaster Declaration for the state of Illinois to supplement state, tribal, and local recovery efforts in areas affected by severe storms, tornadoes, straight-line winds, and flooding from July 13-16, 2024.
+The following counties have been approved for assistance:

 List of Affected Zip Codes